b-cubed-eu/documentation/src/content/docs/tutorials/cube-from-checklist.md

 We submitted a feature request ([#746](https://github.com/ropensci/rgbif/issues/746)) to add a function to [rgbif](https://docs.ropensci.org/rgbif/index.html) R package to retrieve the taxa from the GBIF backbone matching the taxa of a checklist.
 At the moment, such functionality is on hold.
 We will probably add this functionality to a stand alone R package.

-Meanwhile, you can find the code in below:
+Meanwhile, you can find the code below:

 ```r
 #' Get GBIF backbone taxon keys for taxa in a checklist dataset